Admission Frequently Asked Questions (FAQ)

 How can I check on the status of my application?

-In two weeks, you will receive an email message from a Recruitment Specialist notifying you of the status of your application, whether it is complete or incomplete.
-You may also view your application and/or admission status online by using the Web ID and PIN you created at the time you submitted your online application.
+You may also view your application and/or admission status online by using the Web ID and PIN you created at the time you submitted your online application,

 You will be able to view online a checklist of all documents needed to complete your application—UDC cannot make an admissions decision until your application is complete.
 If you believe the checklist contains any errors in regard to either required documents or documents you believe that UDC should have received already, please email the Office.